Mike Phair: Illinois

 In 2015, Phair was hired as a co-defensive coordinator and defensive line coach at Illinois.
 In 2016, he moved to run game coordinator and defensive line coach.

 Indianapolis Colts

 On January 26, 2018, Phair was hired by the Indianapolis Colts as their defensive line coach under head coach Frank Reich.

 Carolina Panthers

 On January 13, 2020, Phair was hired by the Carolina Panthers as their defensive line coach under head coach Matt Rhule.

 Ottawa Redblacks

 On April 25, 2022, it was announced that Phair had been hired by the Ottawa Redblacks as their defensive line coach under head coach Paul LaPolice.

+IBM Big Blue

+Since 2024, Phair has been the head coach of the IBM Big Blue of the X- League, a gridiron football team based in Tsukuba, Japan.